cgalli/ATMOS_6910_2018/lecture03.md

 ```

 Both arrays of "a" and "b" are vectors.
 An array of 2 dimensions is refered to as a matrix, though the term is often reserved for specific use in mathematics and linear algebra.
 A 3 dimensional array is often called a cuboid of data-cube.
 The term N-dimensional is used for most cases thereafter.
-In atmospheric science, we often work with 4D data, specifically model output from numerical predictions: x and y coordinate systems (catesian, or similar), height levels (pressure levels), and time steps (forecast hours or lead-times).
+In atmospheric science, we often work with 4D data, specifically model output from numerical predictions: x and y coordinate systems (cartesian, or similar), height levels (pressure levels), and time steps (forecast hours or lead-times).

 What happens when you add a + b ?